ahinkel/AstronomyTeachingMaterials/README.md

 # Astronomy Teaching Materials
 Some teaching materials I have developed for a college Introductory Astronomy course aimed at developing the data and programming skills of first- and second-year students.
 Raw datasets are available in this repository and are also available on Kaggle.

-Please see the StartHere folder to get started.

 More info is available in README files in each directory/folder.

 **More info TBA**

+## Quick Start:
+Please see the [StartHere](https://github.com/ahinkel/AstronomyTeachingMaterials/tree/5607e22864651c8ee0b0ce110b6d0d033cd63f79/StartHere) folder to get started.

 ## Background: